EdAlegrid/file-integrity-monitoring/README.md

 ## Overview

-Node-M2M has a built-in file integrity monitoring (FIM) feature.
+Node-M2M has a built-in **file integrity monitoring** (FIM) feature.

-When enabled, your main application and system files from **m2m** modules in any of your remote devices and clients will be monitored in real-time for any unauthorized changes.
+When enabled, your main application and system files from all of your remote devices and clients will be monitored by Node-M2M in real-time for any unauthorized changes.

 There are two methods you can take advantage of this feature.